Aptacode/StateNet/README.md

 ### Written Example

 A state machine of a video playback application is in 'States.Playing'.

-There is a BinaryTransition defined for 'States.Playing' with a trigger of 'Actions.Pause' and destinations: 'States.Paused' and 'States.Stopped'.
-The user will have defined a function which returns either BinaryChoice.Left or BinaryChoice.Right depending on if the application could pause the video.
+There is a BinaryTransition defined for 'States.Playing' with a trigger of 'Actions.Pause' and destinations: 'States.Paused' & 'States.Stopped'.

+The user defined a function which returns either BinaryChoice.Left or BinaryChoice.Right depending on if the application could pause the video.

 when a user presses the pause button 'Actions.Pause' will be applied.

-Since the current state is 'States.Playing' the above transition will be applied, if the application could not pause, the funciton would return BinaryChoice.Right hence moving into 'States.Stopped'
+Since the current state is 'States.Playing' the above transition will be applied, if the application could not pause, the funciton returns BinaryChoice.Right hence moving into 'States.Stopped'.

 ### Usage